SomeName42/brainwave-entrainment-python/README.md

 # audio-brainwave-entrainment-gen-python
-A python scripts for generating wav files of noise, tones, binaural, monoural, and isochronic beats, and for playing them back seamlessly in an endless loop.
+python scripts for generating wav files of noise, tones, binaural, monoural, and isochronic beats, and for playing them back seamlessly in an endless loop.

 Usage of sound_and_beat_gen.py:<br/>
 The script takes command line arguments.<br/><br/>